-Minister Edward O. DuBose was born in Atlanta Georgia, the third oldest of ten children to Carnell and Margie DuBose.
-Minister DuBose received his early education through the Atlanta Public School system, graduating from Harper High School in June 1976.
-He joined the United States Army on March 21, 1977, where he would go on to complete 21 years of honorable service, retiring March 21, 1998.
+Elder Edward O. DuBose was born in Atlanta Georgia, the third oldest of ten children to Carnell and Margie DuBose.
+He received his early education through the Atlanta Public School system, graduating from Harper High School in June 1976.
+He joined the United States Army on March 21, 1977, where he would go on to complete 21 years of honorable service, retiring on March 21, 1998.

-In addition, Minister DuBose is a Licensed Professional Counselor, National Certified Counselor, Certified Anger Management Specialist, Certified Sex Offender Treatment Specialist, Certified Grief Recovery Specialist, and a member of the Licensed Professional Counselors Association of Georgia.
+In addition, Elder DuBose is a Licensed Professional Counselor, National Certified Counselor, Certified Anger Management Specialist, Certified Sex Offender Treatment Specialist, Certified Grief Recovery Specialist, Clinically Certified Domestic Violence Counselor, and a member of the Licensed Professional Counselors Association of Georgia and the American Counseling Association.
 He is also registered as a Neutral with the Georgia Office of Dispute resolution and has received certificates in Civil as well as Family and Domestic Relations Mediation.

-Minister DuBose is the Owner of Everlasting Peace Counseling and Support services which provide mental health counseling to at-risk youth and families throughout the state of Georgia and Alabama.
+Elder DuBose is the Owner of Everlasting Peace Counseling and Support services which provides mental health counseling to at-risk youth and families throughout the state of Georgia and Alabama.

-He served seven years as President of the Columbus Georgia Branch NAACP, eight years as President of the Georgia State Conference NAACP and was recently re-elected to the NAACP National Board of Directors for a 4thterm in February 2018.
+He served seven years as President of the Columbus Georgia Branch NAACP, eight years as President of the Georgia State Conference NAACP, and is currently in his 4thterm as a member of the NAACP National Board of Directors.

-He is the first Georgia State Conference NAACP President in its 69-year history to be elected to the NAACP National Board of Directors.
+He is the first Georgia State Conference NAACP President in its 75-year history to be elected to the NAACP National Board of Directors.

-A few of Minister Edward O. DuBose many accomplishments include:
+A few of Elder Edward O. DuBose's many accomplishments include:

-- Organized and lead the largest protest march in Columbus Georgia History (MLK Holiday observance, January 2005) – rallying over 15,000 people to call for justice for the shooting death of Kenneth Walker.
+- Organized and led the largest protest march in Columbus Georgia History (MLK Holiday observance, January 2005) – rallying people to call for justice for the shooting death of Kenneth Walker.

-- Organized and led the Douglas County Georgia Branch NAACP in conducting the first protest March in the county history rallying over 5000 people which resulted in Genarlow Wilson being freed from prison in a National Case that became known as the Douglasville six.
+- Organized and led the Douglas County Georgia Branch NAACP in conducting the first protest March in the county's history rallying over five thousand people which resulted in Genarlow Wilson being freed from prison in a National Case that became known as the Douglasville six.

-- Under Minister DuBose leadership three individuals serving life sentences and two serving over 10 years were all freed in less than eight years (Genarlow Wilson, Carolyn Brown, William Jonathon Mayo, John McNeil, Nathan Dwight, and Lathan Word)
+- Under Elder DuBose's leadership, three individuals serving life sentences and two serving over 10 years were all freed in less than eight years (Genarlow Wilson, Carolyn Brown, William Jonathon Mayo, John McNeil, Nathan Dwight, and Lathan Word)

-- Minister DuBose Led the Georgia State Conference NAACP along with other organizations in securing a lawsuit Settlement from the Georgia Secretary of State Office (2006) allowing organizations to continue registering voters
+- Elder DuBose Led the Georgia State Conference NAACP along with other organizations in securing a lawsuit Settlement from the Georgia Secretary of State Office (2006) allowing organizations to continue registering voters

 - He also Led the Georgia State Conference NAACP in securing a landmark Voter Registration lawsuit settlement (2012) against the State of Georgia to ensure that voter registration is offered to all public assistance/low-income applicants.